 Why, then, do so many companies rely on technology as the crutch for delivering their service?

 Keep in mind that technology alone isn’t the culprit here; the issue is using technology without considering the needs of your customers (“technology for technology’s sake”), which can end in disaster.

-A multinational auto insurance company provides an excellent example here.
-The company invested heavily in a new mobile app that would connect customers to a call center agent in an emergency.
+An example: A multinational auto insurance company invested heavily in a new mobile app that would connect customers to a call center agent in an emergency.

 The idea looked good on paper, but it failed to account for the fact that drivers wouldn’t preemptively download the app in anticipation of getting into a car crash … and they had more pressing things on their minds than browsing an app store once an accident occurred.